Bolster

 A bolster is a long narrow pillow or cushion filled with cotton, down or fibre.
 Bolsters are usually firm for back or arm support or for decorative application.
 They are not a standard size or shape and commonly have a zipper or hook-and-loop enclosure.
 A foam insert is sometimes used for additional support.
 A bolster is also referred to as a cushion, a pillow and a prop.
 A bolster pillow is a common shape for lace pillows.

 Etymology

 The word is from both Middle and Old English, and is a cognate of the Old English belg, 'bag'.
 The first known use of the word bolster was before the 12th century.

 Southeast and South Asia

 In Southeast Asian countries, in particular Vietnam, the Philippines, Indonesia, Cambodia, Malaysia, Myanmar, Singapore, and Thailand, the bolster is designed to be hugged when sleeping.
 In Vietnam, it is known as gối ôm ('hugging pillow') or pillowy, while in the Philippines, the traditional dantayan is also colloquially known as a 'hotdog pillow'.
 Cambodians call it a ខ្នើយអោប, which directly translates to 'hug pillow'.
 Malaysians call it bantal peluk ('hug pillow'), and Indonesians call it guling ('roll pillow').
-In Indonesia, it is also known colloquially as a Dutch Wife.
+In Indonesia, it is also known colloquially as a Dutch Wife as it is believed that the pillow was invented by Dutch colonialists.
 In Thailand, it is known as หมอนข้าง (monkhang); หมอน (mon) means 'pillow' and ข้าง (khang) means 'beside'.